maskopav/web_app_test_react/frontend/README.md

 ├── context/                 # Global state providers like MappingContext │ ├── MappingContext.jsx
 │ ├── ProtocolContext.jsx
-│ ├── UserContext.jsx
+│ ├── UserContext.jsx        # not implemented yet
-│ ├── RecorderContext.jsx
+│ ├── RecorderContext.jsx    # not implemented yet
-│ ├── UIStateContext.jsx
+│ ├── UIStateContext.jsx     # not implemented yet
-│ └── AppProvider.jsx   ← composed provider for all contexts
+│ └── AppProvider.jsx        # ← composed provider for all contexts
 │
-├── pages/
-│ ├── AdminDashboard.jsx
+├── pages/                   # some of them implemented, the logic of components calling │ ├── AdminDashboard.jsx
 │ ├── ProjectDashboard.jsx
 │ ├── ProtocolEditor.jsx